jieyu11/AtlStaveQAInfraRedAnalysis/README.md

 * Run:
   - Check installation below first!

+  - Once you believe that the system is set appropriately try running on the example file

+    ./seqToProfile.py FlirIR_rec_example.seq

+    This will run the read_sequence.sh and frameanal.py scripts for the FlirIR_rec_example.seq file.
+    This should generate a folder called: plot-FlirIR_rec_example/   containing two more folders called: hist/ and fit/  along with plots of the stave core.

+    Next test the defect finder.

+    ./defectFinder.py plot-FlirIR_rec_example/result.root

+    This python script will plot all attached result.root files and can be used to make all sorts of plots.

+  - ./seqToProfile.py [sequence files]
+    + performs the full conversion on each applied sequence file.
+If it fails to find a configuration it may not save the results and you may have to individually do the steps below.

+      1. performs read_sequence with preset emissivity 0.92
+      2. performs frameanal.py
+      3. reorganizes all of the appropriate needed files into a single folder based off the name of each individual sequence file.

   - ./read_sequence.sh FlirIR_rec_example.seq  [-e (OR -Emissivity) 0.85 (OR any value [0, 1]) ]
     + convert .seq to .root
     + each image is stored in one root file roo/frame_idx.root, idx = [0, ...]